Student Code of Conduct

 The University of Scranton's Student Code of Conduct includes any published policy, rule or regulation that governs student conduct at the University, including but not limited to the Standards of Conduct.
 A more comprehensive listing of University policies, rules and regulations is available in the Student Handbook.

-Any question of interpretation regarding the Student Code of Conduct shall be referred to the Vice President for Student Affairs or his/her designee for final determination.
+Any question of interpretation regarding the Student Code of Conduct shall be referred to the Vice President for Student Life or his/her designee for final determination.

 Jurisdiction of The University of Scranton

 The University's jurisdiction in disciplinary matters extends to conduct that occurs on the premises of the University and to any conduct that adversely affects the University community, the University's reputation and/or the pursuit of its mission and objectives regardless of where it occurs.
 The University's Student Code of Conduct is used to adjudicate matters of individual student misconduct and student organization misconduct.
 Any student who is found responsible for engaging in misconduct as defined by the Student Code of Conduct or any other published policy, rule or regulation of the University will be subject to disciplinary sanctions.
 It should be noted that students are responsible for the actions of their guests and may be held accountable for their guest's violations of the Student Code of Conduct.